-Now approaching its 42nd year, the Atlanta Film Festival (ATLFF)—an Academy Award®-qualifying festival—is the Southeast’s preeminent celebration of cinema and the flagship production of the Atlanta Film Society.
+Now approaching its 43rd year, the Atlanta Film Festival (ATLFF) is the Southeast’s preeminent celebration of cinema and the flagship production of the Atlanta Film Society.
 One of the largest and longest-running festivals in the country, ATLFF showcases both emerging and established artists’ works.
-Recent festivals have seen audiences of nearly 27,000 film-lovers joining over 300 attending filmmakers in support of moving images that push the boundaries of independent cinema.
+In addition, the Atlanta Film Festival is one of less than twenty US film festivals that is Academy Award®-qualifying in all three categories: Narrative Short, Documentary Short, and Animated Short.
+Recent festivals have seen audiences of over 27,000 film-lovers joining over 300 attending filmmakers in support of moving images that push the boundaries of independent cinema.

-Every spring, our 10-day festival—recognized as the Best Film Festival by Creative Loafing, Sunday Paper, 10 Best, and Atlanta Magazine, as well as the Best Spring Festival by the Atlanta Journal-Constitution—presents local and international works selected from over 6,000 submissions representing 40+ countries.
+Every spring, our 11-day festival—recognized as the Best Film Festival by Creative Loafing, Sunday Paper, 10 Best, and Atlanta Magazine, as well as the Best Spring Festival by the Atlanta Journal-Constitution—presents local and international works selected from over 7,600 submissions representing 50+ countries.
 ATLFF has been named a “Top 50 Festival Worth the Entry Fee” and one of the “25 Coolest Film Festivals in the World” by MovieMaker magazine.
 Historically, ATLFF’s program is comprised of approximately 80% - 85% submissions.

 ATLFF’s continued exposure is in part thanks to growing distributor and press outlet attention.
-Recent distributor attendance includes Participant Media, Vimeo, Netflix, Film Collaborative, Cinelicious Pics, Paramount, HBO, Turner, NBC Universal, Comcast, Archer Gray, Kickstarter and Seed & Spark.
+Recent distributor attendance includes A24, Paramount, Netflix, Lionsgate, Participant Media, Vimeo, Film Collaborative, Cinelicious Pics, HBO, Turner, XLrator, NBC Universal, Comcast, Archer Gray, Kickstarter and Seed & Spark.

 Cash prizes ranging from $500-$1,000 will accompany the Best Narrative Feature, Best Documentary Feature, Best Narrative Short, Best Documentary Short, Best Animated Short, and Georgia Film Award distinctions.

-We strongly encourage you review this carefully.
+We strongly encourage you review the following carefully.
 By submitting your project, you acknowledge that you have read and agreed to all of the following rules and terms.
-All projects that have been submitted by our final deadline and that adhere to the following terms will be considered for inclusion in the 2018 Atlanta Film Festival.
+All projects that have been submitted by our final deadline and that adhere to the following terms will be considered for inclusion in the 2019 Atlanta Film Festival.